sylvester70k/Next-FastAPI-Multiple-Agent/README.md

 - Docker Compose
 - Python 3.10+
 - Node.js 18+ (for frontend)
+- At least one of the following:
+  - Anthropic API key, or
+  - Google Gemini API key, or
-- Google Cloud project with Vertex AI API enabled or Anthropic API key
+  - Google Cloud project with Vertex AI API enabled

 ## Environment